What Is Rumination Disorder?

 Who Does Rumination Disorder Affect?

 The disorder is typically a pediatric condition found in children as young as 3 months; however, adults may experience this condition as well.
-Females have been found to be affected by rumination disorder more commonly than males.2 A large percentage of those with rumination disorder also suffer from a mental disability, such as mental retardation.
+Females have been found to be affected by rumination disorder more commonly than males.2 A large percentage of those with rumination disorder also suffer from a mental disability.
 Nearly 10% of institutionalized patients suffering from a mental illness report also having rumination disorder.2 Those who have experienced an eating disorder such as bulimia or anorexia nervosa may have a predisposition towards developing this gastro-intestinal disorder.
 Due to a lack of significant data, the exact percentage of people with rumination disorder is unknown, however it is estimated to be extremely rare.1

 There are no known direct causes of rumination disorder.
 However, many patients have reported that they experienced the disorder during stressful times.1 Neglect or a lack of stimulation may cause the onset of symptoms in infants.
 The presence of a pre-existing eating disorder, such as anorexia nervosa or bulimia, may also cause rumination disorder.
 It is very rare for the disorder to develop due to body image issues or as a result of an infection or illness.1